Macrometacorp/docs/docs/search/patterns.md

 '
 ```

-After defining the search view we can get the list of reviews made for the _Rhodes Hotel_ as follows,
+After defining the search view, we can retrieve the list of _Rhodes Hotel_ reviews:

 ```sql
 FOR review IN sample1_view1